IFA 2019 news, previews and everything you need to know

 Chromecast in a room-shaking soundbar?
 That's what we've got here

-The key thing here with Deceptive Technology's super-slim soundbar is that it comes with Chrome built in - so you can stream audio and play radio over Wi-Fi.
+The key thing here with Definitive Technology's super-slim soundbar is that it comes with Chromecast built in - so you can stream audio and play radio over Wi-Fi.
 It's a little pricey though, which is the cost of this slim design and extra functionality.

 True wireless headphones with outstanding battery life?
 That's what Audio-Technica is promising